nixCats

 A project that, like this one, also holds to a normal neovim config

 structure.
-It starts you at the basics, using the raw,
+It is a template tutorial on using the raw,

 wrapNeovimUnstable function with no modifications.
 If nixCats feels like